CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Experimental Results

 \subsection{Evaluation of CEM}

 In this experiment, we evaluate the optimal number of sampling points in CEM.
 To facilitate clean comparison, we remove the SAP loss for CPP-Net, and consistently adopt CWM as the weighting strategy in Eq. \eqref{eq:3.1}.
-We further change the number of sampling points, i.e., $N$, from 0 to 7, and report the experimental results in Table \ref{tab:num_sp}.
+We also adopt the original post-processing method in StarDist \cite{stardist}.
+We further change the number of sampling points, i.e., $N$, from 0 to to 10, and report the experimental results in Table \ref{tab:num_sp}.
 When $N$ is equal to 0, CPP-Net reduces to the StarDist model \cite{stardist}.
 As Table \ref{tab:num_sp} shows, the performance of CPP-Net continues to improve as $N$ increases from 0 to 6; however, its performance saturates when $N$ exceeds 6.
+These results indicate that sufficient contextual information can be captured with 6 sampling points.
 Therefore, we consistently set $N$ to 6 in the following experiments.

-It is clear that a single sampling point alone is able to significantly boost the APs on both databases, especially for APs under high IoU thresholds.
-Moreover, when $N$ is equal to 6, CEM improves the mean APs by $3.44\%$ on the DSB2018 database and $1.00\%$ on the BBBC006 database.
+It is clear that a single sampling point alone is able to boost the APs on both databases, especially for APs under high IoU thresholds.
+Moreover, when $N$ is equal to 6, On DSB2018, CEM improves the mean APs by $3.45\%$, the AJI score by $1.87\%$, and the PQ score by $2.07\%$.
+On the BBBC006v1 database, it improves the mean APs by $1.52\%$, the AJI score by $1.62\%$, and the PQ score by $1.50\%$.
 The above experiments justify the effectiveness of CEM.